udacity/ipnd-webcasts/General/2015-07-21-planning_website_front_to_back/README.md

 The wireframing stage is very useful for thinking about colors as well.
 Most people think that colors do not matter or they can figure it out afterwards, but it is very important to consider color at the beginning of our design because good design makes navigation easier, and use of our website more pleasant, making it more likely for your visitors to come back.

-Visual design is as important as the front-end technologhy.
+Visual design is as important as the front-end technology.

 ### Front-End Technology